-Ships are sometimes constructed using materials clafied as hazardous.
-Eagle is committed to the belief that recycling should always be performed according to s safety, health, and environmental standards.
-We project useful lifetime of our vessels to be 25 years.
-The oldest ve in our fleet was built in 2004 and the average age of our is under nine years old.
-While Eagle does not plan to recany vessels in the foreseeable future, we do have a \$ Recycling Policy in place.
-In the event Eagle sells a vesse recycling, we will abide by the obligations enumerated in International Maritime Organization's Hong Kong Conven for the Safe and Environmentally Sound Recycling of Ship
+Ships are sometimes constructed using materials classified as hazardous.
+Eagle is committed to the belief that ship recycling should always be performed according to strict safety, health, and environmental standards.
+We project the useful lifetime of our vessels to be 25 years.
+The oldest vessel in our fleet was built in 2004 and the average age of our fleet is under nine years old.
+While Eagle does not plan to recycle any vessels in the foreseeable future, we do have a Ship Recycling Policy in place.
+In the event Eagle sells a vessel for recycling, we will abide by the obligations enumerated in the International Maritime Organization's Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships.